jdidion/atropos/README.md

 Atropos is currently published as a pre-print on PeerJ, and will be submitted for peer review shortly.
 For now, you can cite it as:

-> John P Didion and Francis S Collins.
+> John P Didion, Marcel Martin, and Francis S Collins.
 "Atropos: specific, sensitive, and speedy trimming of sequencing reads." https://peerj.com/preprints/2452/